openstack-archive/craton/README.rst

 * **Blueprints:** https://blueprints.launchpad.net/craton
 * **Bugs:** https://waffle.io/rackerlabs/craton

-We plan to move these links to OpenStack infrastructure once Craton becomes an OpenStack project.
+TODO(all) We plan to move these links to OpenStack infrastructure once Craton becomes an OpenStack project.

 For information on how to contribute to Craton, please see the contents of the `CONTRIBUTING.rst file <CONTRIBUTING.rst>`_.